keheintz/keheintz.github.io/_pages/research.md

 [quasars](quasars.md).
 These cosmic lighthouses are powerful probes of the interstellar and intergalactic gas in and beyond galaxies in the line of sight.
-I have particular been interested in the specific population of absorption systems known as damped Lyman-α absorbers ([DLAs](dlas.md)).
+I have particularly been interested in the specific population of absorption systems known as damped Lyman-α absorbers ([DLAs](dlas.md)).